-Download the Water Access Working Group Overview document for more information
+Download the Drinking Water Work Group Overview document for more information

 View the recording of the May 2016 CDC-hosted webinar: “Increasing Access to Drinking Water in Schools: Strategies for Success” and access the PPT slides.

 The NOPREN Water Working Group works closely with the National Drinking Water Alliance.
 Check the NDWA website for a bibliography of the research, resource listings and news updates.